fermarsan/aixt/README.md

     Microcontroller --> API_C
 ```

-Aixt is designed as modular as possible, to make it easy to append new devices and boards.
+Aixt is designed as modular as possible to facilitate the incorporation of new devices and boards.
+This is mainly possible by using a configuration file (in TOML format) instead of creating new source code for each new device.
+That `.TOML` file contains the specific parameters of each device, board or compiler such as: variable types, initialization commands, compiler paths, etc.

 ## Aixt to C Transpiler